 Groundwater and LNAPL level measurements were collected at the newly installed groundwater monitoring wells during dedicated liquid level measurement events on November 19 and December 9, 2020.
-The liquid level measurement events from within the newly installed monitoring well network were collected within a 24-hour period in order to obtain a 'snapshot' of groundwater and LNAPL levels across the Site in time.
-The liquid levels for each monitoring well were measured using an oil/water interface meter, which has a reported accuracy for detecting product at a thickness of 1.0 mm or greater.
-The meter was decontaminated between monitoring wells to mitigate the potential for cross-contamination between monitoring points.
-The liquid levels were referenced to the top of monitoring well casing (reference point).
+The liquid level measurement events from within the newly installed groundwater monitoring well network were collected within a 24-hour period in order to obtain a 'snapshot' of groundwater and LNAPL levels across the Site in time.
+The liquid levels for each groundwater monitoring well was measured using an oil/water interface meter, which has a reported accuracy for detecting product at a thickness of 1.0 mm or greater.
+The meter was decontaminated between groundwater monitoring wells to mitigate the potential for cross-contamination between monitoring points.
+The liquid levels were referenced to the top of groundwater monitoring well casing (reference point).